 School Science Trip to Cologne

-Other highlights include the Neanderthal Museum, one of Europe's most modern and popular musuems, located at the site of the discovery of a 60,000 year old skeleton, which was the first discovery of Neanderthal Man.
+Other highlights include the Neanderthal Museum, located at the site of the discovery of a 60,000 year old skeleton, which was the first discovery of Neanderthal Man.
 In Königswinter you can explore the oceans at the modern Sea Life Centre, or let your students discover the wonders of nature in the Eifel Volcano Park, where you will find the highest cold water geyser in the world.

 This is also the perfect destination for a cross-curricular tour.
-Join with your German department and explore Cologne, with its famous Cathedral, Lindt Chocolate Museum and take a boat trip to discover the beautiful Rhine Valley.
+Join with your German department and explore Cologne and its famous cathedral, savour the delicious chocolate at the Lindt Chocolate Museum and take a boat trip to discover the beautiful Rhine Valley.

 |Day 1||Travel from the UK||Arrive in time for evening meal|